spacedrone404/on-screen-food-menu/README.md

 Move the application to a platform like Heroku [TBD]
 to get a live preview of the software to train myself as a devop.

+Project implements solution for a dinning menu generation,
+where data are taken from PostgreSQL database via PHP script.
+On frontend side data is received by means of pure Javascript.
+Webpack environment is used for a frontend foundation.
+PUG syntax is used instead of plain HTML.

+► MAIN FUNCTIONALITY
+#####################

+* shows dinning menu on multiple monitors
+* data are taken from PostgreSQL by means of JS & PHP
+* dashboard for adding new dishes
+* removing dishes in the database by ID
+* listing available dishes
+* direct editing of listed elements
+* live search

 ![Food menu](src/assets/food-menu.png)

 ![Food menu](src/assets/list.png)